martdegraaf/martdegraaf.github.io/src/blog/content/posts/angular-singleton-services-listening-to-routing-events/index.md

 # Solution

 The solution was found using the `APP_INITIALIZER` token.
 This token is used to run a function before the application is bootstrapped.
-When usng this method we can create a global singleton that does not need to be depended upon in the constructor of the components.
+When using this method we can create a singleton service that does not need to be depended upon in the constructor of the components.

 ## The root listener